 We don’t believe in a lot of expensive ‘optional tours’.
 Our itineraries are designed to make the best possible use of time and to include all the must-see sights, plus additional surprises.
 Therefore practically everything is included in the tour cost.

 What is the standard of hotels like on this tour?

 We endeavour to use centrally located hotels throughout.
 The hotels on this trip are of a high standard and generally between 4 and 5 star.

 The currency for this journey is US dollars.
 They should be in low denominations, clean and undamaged.
-We do not recommend travellers cheques in South America as it can be very difficult and time-consuming to change them.

-Are internet facilities available en-route?
+Are internet facilities available en route?

 All of the hotels we use have internet facilities.
 In addition there are many internet cafes located near to the hotels.